ordina-jworks/ordina-jworks.github.io/_posts/2020-03-02-frontend-developer-love-2020.md

 There are a couple of popular ways to tackle these issues.

 AppSync already uses the solution of monotonic counters combined with a base table that contains all your base data while also maintaining a change table to log all operations that happen on the base data.
-AppSync will automerge everything for you while also offering other options if necessary.
+AppSync will auto-merge everything for you while also offering other options if necessary.
 Check the [Amplify DataStore documentation](https://aws-amplify.github.io/docs/js/datastore){:target="_blank" rel="noopener noreferrer"} for more information.

 > Check out [Nader's talk](https://www.youtube.com/watch?v=dkMEkD9OsPY){:target="_blank" rel="noopener noreferrer"}, [Nader's Twitter](https://twitter.com/dabit3){:target="_blank" rel="noopener noreferrer"}, [AWS AppSync](https://aws.amazon.com/appsync/){:target="_blank" rel="noopener noreferrer"}, [AWS Amplify](https://aws.amazon.com/amplify/){:target="_blank" rel="noopener noreferrer"} and the [Amplify DataStore documentation](https://aws-amplify.github.io/docs/js/datastore){:target="_blank" rel="noopener noreferrer"}

 # The state of WebAssembly, by [Sendil Kumarn](https://twitter.com/sendilkumarn){:target="_blank" rel="noopener noreferrer"}
 The final talk of the day was by Sendil who came to explain what the current state of WebAssembly is.
-WASM, short for WebAssembly, is a highlevel definition of how to run bytecode in your JavaScript engine.
+WASM, short for WebAssembly, is a high-level definition of how to run bytecode in your JavaScript engine.
-At its core, it's a stackmachine that uses a linear memory model by using a shared array buffer.
+At its core, it's a stack machine that uses a linear memory model by using a shared array buffer.
 Contrary to what you might expect, WASM is not faster if you would use it for lots of DOM operations.
 The advantage of WASM lies in the fast calculations that can be done.